-Pennsylvania Gov. Tom Wolf issued a statement before the court ruling, emphasizing what he’s been saying throughout the ballot-counting process: “Pennsylvania is going to count every vote and no amount of intimidation will stop our dedicated election officials in our municipalities.
-As a country and a commonwealth, we must reject efforts to intimidate election workers and prevent votes from being counted.
-The planned attacks on our elections this morning are undemocratic and all elected officials must denounce them.
-Pennsylvania will be prepared to protect our election workers and our votes.”
+Pennsylvania Gov. Tom Wolf issued a statement before the court ruling, emphasizing what he’s been saying throughout the ballot-counting process: “Pennsylvania is going to count every vote and no amount of intimidation will stop our dedicated election officials. … The planned attacks on our elections this morning are undemocratic and all elected officials must denounce them.”

-Philadelphia has tallied just over 50% of the ballots, as of the City Commissioners’ latest update.
-The public has been able to watch the count via livestream.
+The public has been able to watch the count in Philadelphia via livestream.